-To ensure the competitiveness of the compensation offered to the Named Executive Officers and other senior executives of the Corporation, the Compensation and Corporate Governance Committee may retain, from time to time, the services of executive compensation consultants to provide advice on executive compensation.
+To ensure the competitiveness of the compensation offered to the NEOs and other senior executives of the Corporation, the CCGC may retain, from time to time, the services of executive compensation consultants to provide advice on executive compensation.

-During the fiscal year ended March 31, 2015, the Compensation and Corporate Governance Committee retained the services of Hexarem Inc. ("Hexarem") to provide a benchmarking analysis and to advise the Corporation on the competitiveness and appropriateness of compensation programs offered to its executives.
-Hexarem reported to the Chairman of the Compensation and Corporate Governance Committee and provided input on the philosophy and competitiveness of the incentive plan design and award values of the Corporation's executive and director-compensation programs.
-During the fiscal year ended March 31, 2014, the Corporation did not retain the services of executive compensation consultants to provide advice on executive compensation to the Compensation and Corporate Governance Committee or the Board of Directors.
+In 2015, the CCGC retained the services of Hexarem Inc. ("Hexarem") to provide a benchmarking analysis and to advise the Corporation on the competitiveness and appropriateness of compensation programs offered to its executives.
+Between March and May 2015, Hexarem reported to the Chairman of the CCGC and provided input on the philosophy and competitiveness of the incentive plan design and award values of the Corporation's executive and director-compensation programs.